Intracellular Immune Checkpoints - SHP-2, CBL-b, CISH, HPK1

 • SHP-2 is an important regulatory molecule of the growth factor-ERK signaling pathway.

-There are many ongoing clinical studies of anti-PD-1 antibodies in combination with SHP-2 inhibitors, including:
+There are many ongoing clinical studies of anti-PD-1 antibodies in combination with SHP-2 inhibitors.
+SHP2 inhibitor in combination with anti-PD-1 antibody in patients with advanced non-small cell lung cancer.

 Casitas B-lymphoma b (CBL-b)